Glimesh/api-docs/content/docs/api/Migration.md

 		- email: The user's email address (scope protected).
 		- followingLiveChannels: The channels that the user is following that are currently streaming.
 		- insertedAt: When the user was inserted into the database.
+        - showOnHomePage: Has the user enabled the selection to be on the homepage?
 		- teamRole: The role the user has on the Glimesh Team (dev, design, GCT, etc)
 		- updatedAt: The last time the user was modified.
 ---